MadeleineWalder/Elemental-match-up/README.md

 ### Test Cases:

-- **Main Page:** Upon opening the website the user will see the main and only page, starting with heading in the center.
-As you can see everything on the page is responsive to the screen size.
-All the text, the buttons and the image reduce in size as the screen size gets smaller thanks to the use of media queries and flexbox in the CSS file.
+- **Main Page:** Upon opening the website the user will see the main and only page.
+Everything on the page is responsive to the screen size and all the content is centered.

 Desktop size example: